jlthompson76/weekly-coding-challenge/week01/readme.md

-## Week #1 - NAME OF PROJECT HERE
+## Week #1 - Login Authentication

-Start Date: Start of challenge date
+Start Date: March 11, 2020
-End Date: The date you have submitted the challenge
+End Date:

+From Moodle:

+Login Authentication
+Write a script that will ask a visitor for a username using prompt.

+The username is checked as follows:

+If the visitor enters "admin" as a username, then prompt for a password If they submit an empty string for the username, alert “Canceled” If it’s any other string, then alert “I don’t know you”.
+If they really are the admin, their password is checked as follows:

+If password equals “TheMaster”, then alert “Welcome!”, If password is another string, alert “Wrong password”, For an empty string, alert “Canceled”

 ## Challenge Description